-Research also shows that young swimmers develop differently compared to their classmates.
-Swimmers have more muscle mass, especially in their arms, and they weigh more.
+Research also shows that young swimmers develop differently than their classmates.
+Swimmers have more muscle mass (especially in their arms) and they weigh more.
 They also have very good stamina, which can be explained by the repetitive strain and the relatively hard training.
 Swimmers also have a larger chest circumference and a greater lung volume.
 An explanation for this could be the breathing-related restrictions that swimmers are exposed to.
-The way that swimmers are forced to breathe resembles hyper ventilation, which in itself constitutes an incentive for increasing lung volume.
+The way that swimmers are forced to breathe resembles hyper ventilation, which increases lung volume.
 Young swimmers also develop their chest circumference and lung volume more than other young athletes.
-Why this is the case is not entirely clear, but it’s conceivable that the fact that swimmers must hold their breath for large chunks of their training, as well as frequently breathe in more than other athletes, plays a role.
+Why this happens isn’t entirely clear, but it’s conceivable that it’s because swimmers must hold their breath for large chunks of their training, and they breathe in more frequently than other athletes do.

-Height above all
+Height Above All

-Body height, which is a result of both genetics and environment, is defined as the distance from the soles of the feet to the top edge of the head of a standing person.
+Body height, which is a result of both genetics and environment, is defined as the distance from the soles of the feet to the top of the head of a standing person.
 The average height of humans has changed drastically throughout the ages.
 Archeological findings of skeletons have enabled an overview of how the human body has developed from prehistoric times to our present time.
-The prehistoric human species Homo habilis, who lived approximately 2 million years ago, was between four and five foot tall.
-Its successor, Homo erectus, was somewhat larger with body heights ranging from five foot up to six foot in some instances.
-Up to 5,000 years ago, the estimated average height of men was 5’3’’ and 5’1’’ for women.
-By the Middle Ages, it had increased to 5’7’’ and 5’3’’ respectively.
+The prehistoric human species Homo habilis, who lived approximately two million years ago, was between four and five feet tall.
+Its successor, Homo erectus, was somewhat larger with body heights ranging from five to six feet in some instances.
+Five thousand years ago, the estimated average height of Homo sapiens was 5’3’’ (men) and 5’1’’ (women).
+By the Middle Ages, it had increased to 5’7’’ and 5’3’’, respectively.

 Scientists agree that height is the single most important physical factor when swimming.
-A taller swimmer is faster than a shorter swimmer everything else equal.
-The larger scale of the living vessel increases efficiency and lowers stroke frequency for the same mechanical work.
-During pool races with flip turns, tall swimmers swim a shorter distance compared to short swimmers, as they are able to turn with their center of gravity a little bit farther away from the side of the pool.
+Everything else being equal, a taller swimmer is faster than a shorter swimmer.
+The larger scale of the body increases efficiency and lowers stroke frequency for the same mechanical work.
+During pool races with flip turns, tall swimmers swim a shorter distance than short swimmers, as they are able to turn with their center of gravity a little bit farther away from the side of the pool.

-Yet another reason as to why tall swimmers are able to maintain a higher speed is something called displacement speed or hull speed.
+Yet another reason why tall swimmers are able to maintain a higher speed is something called (in nautical terms) displacement speed, or hull speed.
 This is the speed at which the wavelength of a boat’s bow wave corresponds to the length of the boat at the waterline.
 The boat approaching or exceeding its displacement speed means that a higher forward-driving effect produces less and less of an increase in speed.